Skip to Main Content

 Does the library have any tools to help me brainstorm a topic?

-The Mind Map tool from Credo Reference (see introductory video) can help you find concepts related to your original search term.
+The Mind Map tool from Credo Reference (see introductory video) or the Concept Map tool in Quick Search (see introductory video) can help you find concepts related to your original search term.
 You can use these to narrow your focus or find related terms to improve your search results.

 How do I find an overview of a topic?